Styner2023/cpp-pointers-vs-references/README.md

 This repository provides a visual comparison between pointers and references in C++.
 It includes a diagram that illustrates the key differences and a PlantUML source file used to generate the diagram.

 ## Diagram
-The diagram illustrates the basic differences between pointers and references, and it includes a comparison table with key features.

 <img src="diagram.png" alt="Pointer vs Reference Diagram" width="800">
 ![Pointer vs Reference Diagram](diagram.png)